gizak/nofancy/README.md

 ```

-All your personal information is in `author` section. it also support SNS link including github, twitter, linkedin, facebook (just fill in your user id).
+All your personal information is in `author` section. it also support SNS links including github, twitter, linkedin, facebook (just fill in your user id).

 ### You are ready to go!